maet3608/nuts-flow/docs/html/_sources/tutorial/performance.rst.txt

           images >> preprocess >> cache >> network.train() >> Consume()

 Cached elements are pickled to a temporary folder which is deleted when the ``with`` block is exited.
-The cache can be cleared in between as follows
+The cache can be cleared as follows:

 .. code:: python